hakan7AA/Projet_5/README.md

 # HOW TO USE IT :

-Start the program by executing with python the file 'main.py'
+Start the program by executing with python the file 'main.py'.
+_(Wait approximately two minutes for data import and insertion.)_

 Then simply follow the instructions in the terminal it will lead you to find a product and suggest you a better alternative you can save it if you wish.
 Then you can consult every products saved.